What to drink in India

 Masala chai

-Chai, or tea, has been an integral part of Indian society since the British helped popularise it.
-One of the country’s iconic sights is a ‘chai wallah’, or ‘tea seller’, walking through the streets or a train carriage selling some of the tastiest, sweetest tea you’ll ever find.
-It’s delicious, it's cheap and it’s woven tightly into the country’s fabric.
-When you buy a cuppa from a chai wallah, we have no doubts they'll be able to tell you a fascinating story or two about India.
+Chai – or tea – is an integral part of Indian society.
+One of the country’s iconic sights is a ‘chai wallah’ or tea seller walking through the streets.
+It's delicious, it’s inexpensive and it’s woven tightly into the country’s fabric.
+When you buy a cuppa from a chai wallah, we have no doubts they’ll be able to tell you a story or two.

 Lassi

-This yoghurt-based drink is thought to be the world’s first smoothie, and it's super popular all over India.
-There are a few different types of lassi on offer, though the most popular include salty lassi, mango lassi and the infamous bhang lassi, which is infused with cannabis and often served as part of the Holi festival celebrations.
+This yoghurt-based drink is thought to be the world’s first smoothie and it’s popular all over India.
+There are a few different types, though the most popular include salty lassi, mango lassi and the famous bhang lassi, which is infused with cannabis and often served as part of the Holi festival celebrations.

 Chaach

-Chaach is often confused for lassi.
-While lassi is made from yoghurt, chaach is made from buttermilk – the liquid leftover when butter is churned out of cream.
-It’s more watery than lassi, with a slightly sour and salty taste, and sweet or savoury spices are often added into the mix to provide Ayurvedic benefits.
+Chaach is often confused for lassi, but while lassi is made from yoghurt, chaach is made from buttermilk.
+There’s a difference!
+It’s more watery than lassi with a slightly sour and salty taste, and sweet or savoury spices are often added to provide Ayurvedic benefits.
 Chaach goes down very well on a hot day.

 Kingfisher

-Kingfisher is the iconic Indian beer.
-It can be found all over India, and while it isn’t anything particularly special from a taste perspective, it’ll hold a special place in your heart once your time in India has come to an end.
-Just watch out for the ‘Kingfisher Strong’ brand – at eight per cent, it’s been known to play havoc with the uninitiated traveller’s stomach.
+This one’s the iconic Indian beer.
+It can be found all over and while it isn’t anything particularly different from your average beer, it’ll hold a special place in your heart once your time in India has come to an end.
+Just watch out for the ‘Kingfisher strong’ brand – at eight per cent, it packs a punch if you’re not ready for it.